 7. Social Media Writing

-FYI, there are two strands to social media writing.
+FYI, there are two strands of social media writing.

 The first is the most conventional option and it involves producing posts for a company’s social media channels in their brand voice.
 The idea is to provide snackable content to initiate conversation and engagement through likes and comments.